Community Engagement Opportunities at Umbra

 Umbra’s diversified curriculum incorporates the immense educational resources of Italy, particularly the city of Perugia.
 Community engagement is the cornerstone of our educational philosophy: Umbra’s upholds a collaborative process of combining academic study and work with community partners through ongoing dialogue, planning, research, and action.
 As a result, students benefit from intercultural exchange, language acquisition, and an enhanced global perspective.

-Umbra students choose from community engagement seminars and practicums, service-learning projects integrated into elective courses, community-based courses, volunteering, independent research, extra-curricular activities, language exchanges, and cooperative (Co-Op) education.
-If it doesn’t exist now, chances are it can and will exist—as soon as a passionate student seeks out a new opportunity.
+Umbra students choose from community engagement seminars and practica, , community-based courses, service learning projects integrated into elective courses, volunteering, independent research, extracurricular activities, language exchanges, and cooperative education opportunities (Co-Op).

 Umbra maintains vibrant, well-established relationships with its partners in Perugia—local artisans, internationally recognized companies, schools, city and regional governments, fair trade cooperatives, museums, and Italian families.
-This reciprocal collaboration allows for the incorporation of real-world practice into theoretical coursework.
-We’re proud to say that our students consistently say that working with local communities was one of the most rewarding aspects of their time abroad.
+This reciprocal collaboration allows for the incorporation of real world practice into theoretical coursework.
+We are proud to say that our students consistently say that working with the local community has been one of the most rewarding aspects of their time abroad.

 Click to learn about the variety of community engagement opportunities available!